 All the boys are pointing at their friends just recently in wigs, while the girls moon over Robby.

-Everyone squeals like pigs at the thought.
+Everyone squeals like pigs at the trough.
 Was this Shakespeare or high school.
-(To Be Continued).

 “I heard your band is all gay.”
 One daring doubter asks.